robertlugg/easygui/sphinx/faq.rst

    For some tips on how to control the order of items in a choicebox, see this recipe from the Easygui Cookbook.

+#.
+Button box images don't appear and I get an error such as:

+      Cannot load C:\Users\Robert\SkyDrive\GitHub\easygui\easygui\python_and_check_logo.jpg.
+      Check to make sure it is an image file.
+      PIL library isn't installed.
+If it isn't installed, only .gif files can be used.

+   Possibly you are trying to load files other than .gif.
+Unfortunately, the 'PIL' library must be installed for this to work.